AjWestfield/video-generation-ai-done/template-2/README.md

 2. The application uses Google Gemini to generate a script and image prompts
 3. ElevenLabs converts the script to a natural-sounding voiceover
 4. Replicate's Flux model creates images based on the generated prompts
-5. Google Gemini analyzes the script and images to identify opportunities for sound effects
-6. Replicate's Tango model generates custom sound effects for key moments
-7. Replicate's MusicGen creates background music that matches the mood
+5. Replicate's MusicGen creates background music that matches the mood
-8. Advanced audio mixing combines voiceover, sound effects, and background music with optimal levels
+6. Professional audio processing applies broadcast-standard normalization to voice and music
-9. FFmpeg combines the images and mixed audio into a complete video
+7. FFmpeg combines the images and mixed audio into a complete video
-10. Users can download or share the final video
+8. Users can download or share the final video

 ## Image Generation